fabianroy/Python-Virtual-Hand-Mouse/README.md

 # Python-Virtual-Hand-Mouse
 A virtual hand mouse programmed with Python.

-## Can you make a Virtual Hand Mouse using Python?
+## Can you create a Virtual Hand Mouse using Python?

 Here's the instruction :